amazon-ion/ion-docs/index.md

 ```
 inches
 dollars
-'high-priority'    // symbols with special characters are enclosed in single-quotes
+'high-priority'    // symbols with special characters (`-` in this example) are enclosed in single-quotes
 ```

 * **blob:**  binary data